openfab-lab/gamification-fablab/Level-UP/document-passport.md

 Once again, documenting isn't just to make you waste your time, it'll help us improve the passport, the tutorial we did, ...

 It's your time to shine, show your talent!
+When it's done, the only thing remaining to be sure you are a SuperUser is to set up a permanent standing order of 34€/month to [Syntonie ASBL](http://openfab.be/adhesion).
+Almost done :)

+_Click [here](guide-superuser.md) to come back to the guide._

 ![time to shine](https://cdn.meme.am/cache/instances/folder676/67024676.jpg)